SushyamNagallapati/SushyamNagallapati/README.md

 # Hi, I'm Sushyam 👋

 I'm a Full Stack Software Engineer completing my Master of Engineering in System Design (AI/ML) at the University of Waterloo.
-My background spans software development, AI systems, and IoT hardware — I enjoy building things that work well and solve real problems.
+My background spans software development, AI systems, and IoT hardware, I enjoy building things that work well and solve real problems.

 ---